Employer Information

 Clinical Supervisor(s) for the placement

-Each F2 will be in an approved teaching placement, where your supervisor will be an accredited Clinical Supervisor.
+Each Foundation Doctor will be in an approved teaching placement, where your supervisor will be an accredited Clinical Supervisor.
+It is your responsibility to ensure that you have a beginning and end of placement meeting with your allocated Clinical Supervisor to review your progress.

 Main duties of the placement

-Your primary contact (daytime) will be the registrar/consultant.
+Your primary contact (daytime) will be the ward registrar and attending consultant.
 Your primary contact (out of hours) will be the registrar on call.

 • using basic IT skills and using the Trust’s clinical IT system